 The SQF food safety certification program is a Global Food Safety Initiative (GFSI) recognized scheme applicable to supply chain sectors from primary production through retail.
 The program is maintained and owned by the Food Marketing Institute (FMI), a trade association of food retailers.
 Farming operations, food and packaging manufacturers, storage and distribution operations, and retailers are eligible for certification.

 Supply chain operations are certified against a set of food safety management system requirements, which are published in the SQF Code.
-The Code is now in its 8th edition with audits against the new standards beginning January 2, 2018.
+The Code is now in its 8th edition.

 - SQF Food Safety Fundamentals (not GFSI benchmarked)